raysrmr/BRAC_JAVA/README.md

     ```
     git clone https://github.com/raysrmr/BRAC_JAVA.git
     ```
-* Everytime something changes in the repo, you can just write:
+* Finally, write:
     ```
     git pull
     ```
+* Everytime something changes in the repo, you can just pull the changes using *git pull*
 * You may set your username and password globally (only on your personal computer) so git will not ask you to enter them everytime.
   * To do that follow [this](https://help.github.com/articles/setting-your-username-in-git/).